 The duty to report to the GDPR: the first layer of information

 It has been a year since the General Data Protection Regulation (“GDPR”) was fully enforced and the low degree of compliance regarding the duty to report when personal data is collected in a web environment remains surprising, particularly the first layer of information required by the regulation, as discussed below.
-Conversations with clients and web developers often take place in which they show their surprise when you talk about information in “two layers”.
+Conversations with clients and web developers often take place in which they show their surprise when you talk about information on “two layers”.
 “I’ve never heard of it” or “That’s the first I’ve heard” are very commonplace answers.

-What does information in two layers mean?
+What does information on two layers mean?

 In essence, what it means is that the owners of websites or other digital environments where data is collected must provide users with the minimum amount of information in two different formats.
-As we’ve said here, we’ll discuss the first-layer information or basic information, as this is where a lower degree of compliance is observed.
+As we’ve said, we’ll discuss the first-layer information or basic information, as this is where a lower degree of compliance is observed.

 Basic information (First Layer):

-This is the point where we lawyers have most “scuffles” with web designers, as the guide requires this minimum information be in the “same visual field” ” as the place where the data is collected.
+This is the point where we lawyers have most “scuffles” with web designers, as the guide requires this minimum information be in the “same visual field” as the place where the data is collected.
 Therefore, the information indicated below must be in the same visual location as the place where the data is requested (normally a form).
 The following should be displayed in this location:

 - What enables us to process the data.
 The GDPR foresees six cases in which the processing of data is legitimate.
 Consent is merely one of the six.
-Consent is normally included here by default, although the following must be considered: if you say that you process the data because you have consent: (1) it must be expressly obtained, and (2) consent can, by definition, be revoked and, therefore, you should ask yourself what would happen if consent is withdrawn once it has been given?
-Therefore, the six cases should be analysed properly and you should be thorough with the option chosen.
+Consent is normally included here by default, although the following must be considered: if you say that you process the data because you have consent: (1) it must be expressly obtained, and (2) consent can, by definition, be revoked and, therefore, you should ask yourself what would happen if consent were withdrawn once it had been given?
+Therefore, the six cases should be analysed properly, and you should be thorough with the option chosen.
 The most commonplace used are: compliance with an agreement between the website owner and the data subject, or compliance with a legal obligation.